Welcome to my website

 AU Mic b

 Similar to K2-25b, we looked for atmospheric escape on the infamous AU Mic b.
 Between two transits of the planet, we saw its mass loss go from completely unobservable to observable.
 This is rare and warrants further investigation!
+Listen to or read NASA’s press release on this work.

 Modeling Atmospheric Escape